Accessing the Console

-The console is Puppet Enterprise’s web UI.
+The console is Puppet Enterprise’s web GUI.
 Use it to:

-The console is served as a website over SSL, on whichever port you chose when installing the console component.
+The console will be served as a website over SSL, on whichever port you chose when installing the console role.

 Let’s say your console server is

-If you chose to use port 8443, you reach the console at:
+If you chose to use port 3000, you would reach the console at:

 https protocol handler — you cannot reach the console over plain